GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 ### 12.1 Default Configuration

-The default items to be saved can be defined in the jmeter.properties (or use.properties) file.
-The properties are used as the initial settings for the Listener Config pop-up, and are also used for the log file specified by the `-l` command-line flag(commonly used for CLI mode test runs).
+The default items to be saved can be defined in the `jmeter.properties` (or `user.properties`) file.
+The properties are used as the initial settings for the Listener Config pop-up, and are also used for the log file specified by the `-l` command-line flag (commonly used for CLI mode test runs).

 To change the default format, find the following line in jmeter.properties: